emilstu/CAE_Feature_Extraction/README.md

 which is the number of iterations in the main loop of k-means, and the number of clusters the segmentaions should be clustered into.

 ### Feature Extraction
 Features are extracted from the clusters by utilizing a trained CAE model (2D/3D).
-For each cluster the maximum standard deviation is calculated.
-The result is a 1D list with the same size as number of clusters.
-One paramter must be specified, which can take two possible values
+For each cluster, the maximum standard deviation is calculated.
+The result is a 1D list with the same size as the number of clusters.
+One parameter must be specified, which can take two possible values
 ```bash
 voxel_selection = 'center'
 ```